Updated: May 25, 2018

 I have a Law Degree from outside Canada.
 Am I eligible to practice in Canada?

-Please contact the Federation of Law Societies of Canada (FLSC) and have the National Committee on Accreditation evaluate your credentials.
-They will provide a recommendation that will determine the number of Canadian Law courses (if applicable) you will be required to complete.
+Please contact the Federation of Law Societies of Canada (FLSC) and have the National Committee on Accreditation (NCA) evaluate your credentials.

 May I defer my studies for a year?

 A one year, non-renewable request to defer registration will be accepted from: Early Offer Score recipients, Canadian Indigenous offers, and Individual Consideration offers.
+Applicants interested in a deferral are asked to submit their request in writing and outline the circumstances leading to the deferral request.
+Approval of the deferral will be at the discretion of the Faculty.
 The deadline to request a deferral is May 1.
 Requests made after this deadline will be reviewed on a case-by-case basis.

 Tell me about Scholarships & Bursaries